jespy2/CityPicker/README.md

 There are two main folders, one for the data processing and one for the React app itself.

 ### Why
 I wanted a project that would let me stretch my skills a bit.
-I used node.js to scrape and process the data, and React along with some Vanilla JS to render the data in a UI.
+I used node.js to scrape and process the data, and React along with Material-UI and some Vanilla JS to render the data in a UI.

 ### Things To Improve
 * **Additional Filter Parameters:**